sherkoo/stephenherko.github.io/cv.md

     <h2>Jquery &amp; Javascript</h2>
     <p>
       Writing custom interactive scripts for sites delivering a pleasant user experience.
 Using Javascript for form validations.
 I avoid using plugins and prewritten scripts as much as possible.
 This is an area I'm constantly pushing myself in.
 I would much rather be an engineer than a hacker.
 Javascript is something I'm particularly passionate about at the moment because of the MEAN stack.
-Also taking advantage of amazing tools like grunt.js and gulp.js.
+Also taking advantage of tools like grunt.js and gulp.js.
     </p>

     <h2>MEAN Stack</h2>